 While the Cardano blockchain initially started operations in 2015, it was officially launched on Sept 29, 2017.
 Interestingly, Charles Hoskinson, former CEO and Co-founder of the Ethereum Blockchain, is the founder of Cardano.

 The project has a solid team that consists of three separate entities namely: Cardano Foundation, a non-profit organization based in Switzerland whose responsibility is to promote the project around the world; Emurgo, a Japanese company that develops, integrates, and supports startups that want to adopt the Cardano blockchain; and Input Output Hong Kong (IOHK), a decentralized engineering company that creates cryptocurrencies and blockchains for institutions and corporations.
 IOHK is on a contract to build and maintain the Cardano ecosystem until 2020.

 NEO, which is formally known as AntShares until 2017 is a Greek word for “new” and “young.”
 While Cardano has a connection with Japan, NEO is popularly known as the “Ethereum of China” because of its Chinese roots.
 Since its rebranding in June 2017, NEO has taken the smart world by storm with its explosive growth.

-NEO’s primary objective is to create an open source platform that allows for the digitization and management of physical assets on the blockchain with the help of smart contracts and decentralized applications.
-In other words, users can create, identify, manage, and trade their digital assets on the ecosystem.
+The major goal of NEO is to provide an open source platform that enables the digitization and administration of physical assets on the blockchain via smart contracts and decentralized apps.
+In other words, users may utilize the ecosystem to develop, identify, manage, and exchange digital assets.